-The gender distribution in the 2016 adult DDS population is similar to previous years.
-The proportion of men served by DDS is highest for individuals aged 18-24 and decreases by age group, as illustrated in Figure 6.
-The proportion of men among people served is higher for all adult age groups except for older adults ages 65-84 where the proportions are equal between genders.
-For those ages 85 and above, there is a higher proportion of women.
+The gender distribution in the 2017 adult DDS population resembles previous years.
+The proportion of men served by DDS is highest for individuals aged 18-24 and decreases by age group, as shown in Figure 6.
+The proportion of men is higher for all adult age groups except for older adults over the age of 85.
 The shift in gender distributions in the elderly population is similar to what other states report seeing in the general population.
-Since 2010, the gender distribution in the oldest age group has been consistently more similar between genders.

-Figure 6: Gender Distribution by Age, 2016
+Figure 6: Gender Distribution by Age, 2017